alew3/faceit_live3/README.md

 ## Shortcuts when running
 ```
 N - cycle next image in media folder
-C - recenter webcam and create a new base image for transformation
+C - recenter webcam and create a new base image
-R - option to alter between Relative and Absolute transformations
+T - option to alter between 'Relative' and 'Absolute' transformations mode
 ```

 # Tip